semhoun/slim-skeleton-mvc/README.md

 # Slim 3 MVC Skeleton

-This is a simple skeleton project for Slim 3 that includes Doctrine, Twig, Flash messages, Monolog and token authentication
+This is a simple skeleton project for Slim 3 that includes Doctrine, Twig, Flash messages, Monolog and JWT token authentication

 Base on agustim/slim3-skeleton-mvc-sqlite